-Most drives will work well with a 1 microsecond minimum pulse width and need no delay before the Dir pin is changed (Direction PreChange).
+Most drives will work well with a 1 microsecond minimum pulse width.
 If you have problems with the test moves (e.g. motor seems too noisy) first check that your step pulses are not inverted (by Low active being set incorrectly for Step on the Output Pins tab of Ports and Pins) then you might try increasing the pulse width to, say, 5 microseconds.
 The Step and Direction interface is very simple but, because it "sort of works" when configured badly, can be difficult to fault-find without being very systematic and/or looking at the pulses with an oscilloscope.

-5.6.2.2 Motor maximum speed calculations
+5.5.2.2 Motor maximum speed calculations